-Child Protective Services are provided to children who are suspected to be neglected, physically abused, sexually abused, or mentally injured by their parents or other adults having custody, parental, or caretaking responsibilities.
+Child Protective Services: These are specialized services provided to children and their families when children are alleged to have been abandoned or neglected or abused (physically, sexually, including sex trafficking and/or mentally) by their parents, caregivers or anyone responsible for their supervision.
 The services are designed to ensure the immediate safety of the child and to assist the parents or caretakers to provide at least the minimal essentials of care for the child in a safe and protective environment.

-Beginning July 1, 2013, Maryland began to phase a second way of responding to allegations of child maltreatment where safety and risk concerns are low, know as Alternative Response,.
-Maryland's system continues to employ a traditional investigation where the primary focus is on determining if abuse or neglect occurred and identifying someone as responsible, but adds a new path that uses a family-centered focus with the goal of assessing and quickly providing needed services to the family.
+Since July 1, 2013, Maryland has implemented a second way of responding to allegations of child maltreatment where safety and risk concerns are low, know as Alternative Response, Maryland's system continues to employ a traditional investigation where the primary focus is on determining if abuse or neglect occurred and identifying someone as responsible, but adds a new path that uses a family-centered focus with the goal of assessing and quickly providing needed services to the family.
 Both paths have the same statutorily required timeframes for seeing the child and completing the intervention as well as using the same assessment tools for risk and safety.
 In either, when those responsible for a child's care cannot provide minimal care and a safe environment, out-of-home placement is pursued.
-As of July 1, 2014 Alternative Response is operational in all Maryland jurisdictions.

 Services are provided regardless of income.
 No fee is charged.

-Statutory Goals Supported by Child Protective Services: Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation In-Home Services are family preservation programs available within the Local Departments of Social Services.
+Statutory Goals Supported by Child Protective Services: Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation

+In-Home Services are family preservation programs available within the Local Departments of Social Services.
 These programs are specifically identified for families in crisis whose children are at risk of Out-of-Home Placement.
 Family preservation actively seeks to obtain or directly provide the critical services needed to enable the family to remain together in a safe and stable environment.
 Maryland provides three programs:

-- Services to Families with Children/ Intake (SFC-I) provides assessment for situations that do not meet the criteria for a CPS response.
+1. Services to Families with Children/ Intake (SFC-I) - provides assessment for situations that do not meet the criteria for a CPS response.
 Many of these cases stem from a family's self request for service.
 Intake (SFC-I) includes short-term (less than 30 days) interventions to assess families needs and provide services.
+Consolidated In-Home

-Consolidated In-Home Services (CIHS), cases referred from CPS where additional work is needed to bolster a family's protective capacities to improve safety and reduce risk, have three priority levels: high, moderate and low intensity.
+Services (CIHS), cases referred from CPS where additional work is needed to bolster a family's protective capacities to improve safety and reduce risk, have three priority levels: high, moderate and low intensity.
 In-Home supervisors determine the level of intensity required at the time of referral based on risk and safety assessment; As the level of risk and safety changes so does the intensity level.
 The worker, in conjunction with supervisor, adjusts the level of intervention as the case proceeds to meet the family's level of risk and safety.
-Intensity is measured by actual weekly face-to-face contact. - 2.
-Interagency Family Preservation Services (IFPS) provides intense services to families with a child(ren) at imminent risk of Out-of-Home Placement.
+Intensity is measured by actual weekly face-to-face contact.

+2. Interagency Family Preservation Services (IFPS) provides intense services to families with a child(ren) at imminent risk of Out-of-Home Placement.
 Referrals can come from multiple sources and are served by workers with small caseloads who are able to provide more frequent and sustained contact.
-Each jurisdiction has the option to operate the program within the local department, i.e.,with the department as the vendor, or to utilize outside vendors.
+Each jurisdiction has the option to operate the program within the local department, i.e., with the department as the vendor, or to utilize outside vendors.
 Currently the department is the vendor in 18 jurisdictions, with the remaining 6 jurisdictions contracting with private vendors.